MicrosoftDocs/msteams-docs/msteams-platform/task-modules-and-cards/cards/cards-reference.md

 ### Adaptive Card loop

 Adaptive Card loop components are interactive units that sync across Microsoft 365 apps such as Teams and Outlook.
-You can change an Adaptive Card to a loop component, which has actionable content, enabling users to make quick updates without switching context, and changes made in the loop component stays in sync when its shared across Teams.
+You can change an Adaptive Card to a loop component, which has actionable content and enable users to make quick updates without switching context.
+Changes made in the loop component stays in sync when its shared across Teams.

 > [!NOTE]
-> Adaptive Card loop component is available from Adaptive Card version 1.6.
+> Adaptive Card loop component is available from version 1.6.

-To enable an Adaptive Card with loop component, you need to add `metadata` `webUrl` to the Adaptive Card schema.
+To enable an Adaptive Card with loop component, you need to add the `metadata` `webUrl` to the Adaptive Card schema.
 If you want your bot to post an Adaptive Card with loop component, add the `metadata` `webUrl` to the card payload.

 The following code shows an example of an Adaptive Card loop with `metadata` `webUrl`: